i-forgo-it/Automatic/README.md

 # Automatic
+!!!
+It is quite buggy and makes a lot of noise i personnally usually don't use the tools but only the beginning of the tool which scans for subdomains waybackurls...  !!!

 Automatic is a simple bash script made to automate usefull tools for recon and content discovery.
 It looks for redirects,LFi,sli,xss,nuclei templates and some recon tools and you can also set up a rate limit and a user agent to use when scanning.
 You can also set up a time limit so that if exceeds that time limit the nuclei scan goes to the next.

 # how it works